wangxianyu7/ANTARESS/README.md

 ## Notebooks

-Notebooks allows you to run a simplified version of the ANTARESS workflow.
+Notebooks allow you to run a simplified version of the ANTARESS workflow.
 Their purpose is to help you familiarize with ANTARESS.
-To use the workflow to its full capabilities, use the configuration file.
+To exploit the workflow to its full capabilities, use the configuration file.

 Notebooks available in the namesake [directory](Notebooks/):
 - [ANTARESS_nbook_mock](Notebooks/ANTARESS_nbook_mock.ipynb) : to generate a mock CCF dataset